-How do you usually react to the feedback that you receive?
-E.g. from journal reviewers, on your teaching or work performance?
+How do you usually react to the feedback that you receive, for example, from journal reviewers, or on your teaching or work performance?

 Giving and getting critical feedback can be an emotional experience.
 Even when students know that constructive feedback is about the ‘output’ (e.g. an assignment), receiving feedback can still make them feel anxious, confused or start to doubt themselves (Ilgen & Davis 2000).

-Indeed, researchers have long noticed that some people have a ‘high sensitivity’ to feedback, and can take constructive feedback personally (see for example Smith & King, 2004).
+Indeed, researchers have long noticed that some people have a ‘high sensitivity’ to feedback, and can take constructive feedback personally (see for example, in Smith & King, 2004).